H4HWV2011/msjarvis-public-docs/thesis/33-llm-ensemble-and-judges.md

 """
 ```

 This constant was defined but **never injected into the prompt f-string**.
 It had no effect on the synthesizer's behavior.
-The constant existed in the file, appeared to be enforcing identity, but the prompt template that was actually sent to Ollama did not include it.
 This is the ID-03 original bug — the fix was defined but not wired.

 **Layer 2 — IDENTITY RULES block injected into prompt f-string (working fix, commit `9ab770e9` area)**

-The correct fix injects identity rules directly into the prompt f-string that is passed to `jarvis-ollama:11434/api/generate`:

 ```python
 prompt = f"""IDENTITY RULES — YOU MUST FOLLOW THESE FIRST, BEFORE ANYTHING ELSE: